jeffrey82221/gluonts_fund_price_forecast/README.md

         - [ ] Earning of fund in a time period: e.g., (nav tomorrow - nav today) / nav today. (parameter: time_period)
         - [ ] Standard deviation of earning in a time periods. (parameter: earning_time_period, std_time_period)
         - [ ] Original NAV curve
+    - [ ] Find data object in gluonts for storing multiple time series
+    - [ ] Organize of technical curves of a fund into the multi-timeseries objects offered by gluonts.
+    - [ ] Find Multi-Variate Deep Model and incorporate it into the repo.
+- [ ] Allow comparison of backtesting results of different predictors.
+    - [ ] comparison of overall performance
+    - [ ] comparison of performance curves on the same plot
 - [ ] Price Prediction of Multiple Funds
     - [ ] Load multiple funds and convert to multiple time series
     - [ ] Parallel loading and processing of multiple time series